hai-vr/hvr-ik/README.md

 - **Do Not Preserve Hips To Neck Curvature Limit** (defaults to false):
   - Many avatars are designed with a spine that is naturally curved.
 By default (when this option is false), the solver will do its best to preserve that curve.
     That means that, if the head effector target is further away than the hips, we try to avoid making all the bones of the spine (hips-neck chain) point to it as a straight line.
-    This option overrides this behaviour so that the spine can become straight, but this is likely to negatively affect the appearance of the avatar mesh.
+    This option overrides this behavior so that the spine can become straight, but this is likely to negatively affect the appearance of the avatar mesh.
   - When true, we do not preserve the spine curvature by not imposing any maximum distance between the hips and the neck; the maximum distance is effectively the sum of the length of the bones.
   - When false, we preserve the spine curvature by limiting the maximum distance between the hips and the head to be smaller than the hips-to-neck length + the neck-to-head length (which is not equal to the sum of the length of the bones).

 ### Parenting the hand effectors to the avatar using self-parenting

-The left hand effector and the right hand effector can be virtually parented to the avatar's humanoid bones, using the **self-parenting** function.
+The left and right hand effectors can be virtually parented to the avatar's humanoid bones, using the **self-parenting** function.
 This differs from moving the effectors to the avatar's bones prior to solving.

 The main use case for this is to enable the ability to grab your own hip or grab your own leg.
 Grabbing your own arm is much more complicated;